Underwater welders are some of the most skilled professionals in the world of welding. Their pay scale can be lucrative given the right opportunities.

 Many underwater welding professionals spend much of their time on marine vessels and oil rigs.
 They often have an intense schedule.
 They often work 80-hour work weeks or more.
 They might spend up to one month on the high sea before they come back inland.
 Also, they prepare the materials for welding and clean up afterward, which is a job in itself.

-One caveat to note about being out to sea is that most projects and jobs begin at winter due to tidal waves, hurricanes and generally unstable weather.
-So a normal season runs April to November, typically.
+One caveat to note about being out to sea is that most projects and jobs begin in winter due to tidal waves, hurricanes, and generally unstable weather.
+So a normal season runs from April to November, typically.

 Your take-home pay will be something like $40,000 – $80,000.
 There is less opportunity for larger payouts inland but your schedule would be a lot less intense, with fewer work hours.
 It’s a better choice for people who want to stay home with their family.